ethereum/portal-network-specs/beacon-chain/light-client-network.md

 The Beacon Chain Light Client network uses a modified version of the routing table structure from the Discovery v5 network and the lookup algorithm from section 2.3 of the Kademlia paper.

-### Portal Gossip Algorithm

-A gossip network allows participants to receive regular updates on a particular data type.
-The key point of differentiation between a portal network gossip channel and a regular gossip channel, e.g. the gossip topic `beacon_block` used by regular beacon chain clients, is that a portal network participant could choose an <em>interest radius</em> `r`.
-Participants only process messages that are within their chosen radius boundary.

-- Each gossip participant has a `node_id`.
-A `node_id` is a 256 bit unsigned integer, i.e. `0 <= node_id < 2**256`.
-- There is a distance function.
-It measures the distance between two `node_id`.
-It also measures the distance between `node_id` and `content_id`.

-#### Validation
-Validating `LightClientFinalityUpdate` and `LightClientOptimisticUpdate` follows the gossip domain(gossipsub) [consensus specs](https://github.com/ethereum/consensus-specs/blob/dev/specs/altair/light-client/p2p-interface.md#the-gossip-domain-gossipsub).

 ### Data

 #### Types